MohamedSabith97/Functional-Doc_HRM/New_Format.md

 > ## **[Final Settlement](#employee-retirement):**

-Final settlement is initiated from case and Task management by user or customer, and then payment is completes in Finance portal. once the payment is completed in finance portal. then settlement process will be complete.
+Final settlement is initiated by user or customer from case and Task management, and then payment is completes in Finance portal. once the payment is completed in finance portal. then settlement process will be complete.

 | [Requested](#requested-4)  > [Clearance Process](#clearance-process) > [Approval](#approval-3) > [Client _ Confirmation](#client_confirmation-1) > [Payment](#payment-3) > [Client Rejection](#client-rejection-1) > [Complete](#complete-3) |